denis-onder/ts-node-api-boilerplate/DOCS.md

 ##### Directories

 - `dist` - This is where all the compiled JavaScript goes.
-Generated upon running `npm start`.
+Generated upon running `npm start`
 - `logs` - Location of the `access.log` file.
 Keeps track of all attempts to access the API.
 This is generated once the server starts processing requests.
 - `public` - Contains all the static assets, like JS files, CSS styles and what not.
 - `public/<js/scss>` - Respective subfolders for JS and SCSS files.